Anurag-30/jenkins/README.md

 ## NEED TO

-Do we need to trigger the pipeline for every commit?
+1. Do we need to trigger the pipeline for every commit? ---
-Trigerring build from blueocean UI.
+2. Trigerring build from blueocean UI. ---> Done

 ## Missing Features